Nogfel/Data-Engineering-Nanodegree/Data_lake_project/README.md

 # Data Lake Project
-This project consist of reading data from `.json` files into a Spark application, performs some transformations and exporting the output tables as parquet format.
+This project consist of reading data from `.json` files into a Spark application, performing some transformations and exporting the output tables as parquet format.
+An important observation about this project is that even though the Udacity's Data Engineering Nanodegree program presents Spark 2, **this project was writen in Spark 3**.

 ## File Structure
 **`data`:** These folders contain another two folders inside which stores the .json files from log data (log-data) and songs data (song-data). <br>